mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-Next the Framework Agreement is finalised.
+Next the framework agreement is finalised.
 Supplier 1, Supplier 2, and Supplier 3 have made it into the framework.
 Poor Supplier 4 was the only one excluded:
 > Remember to update the entries under `release/parties` as well!

 > **Awards**